Cloud seeding: Southeast Asia

 In Southeast Asia, open-burning haze pollutes the regional environment.
 Cloud seeding has been used to improve the air quality by encouraging rainfall.
-On 20 June 2013, Indonesia said it will begin cloud-seeding operations following reports from Singapore and Malaysia that smog caused by forest and bush fires in Sumatra have disrupted daily activities in the neighboring countries.
+On 20 June 2013, Indonesia said it will begin cloud-seeding operations following reports from Singapore and Malaysia that smog caused by forest and bush fires in Sumatra have disrupted daily activities in the neighbouring countries.
 On 25 June 2013, hailstones were reported to have fallen over some parts of Singapore.
 Despite NEA denials, some believe that the hailstones are the result of cloud seeding in Indonesia.

 Indonesia

 In Jakarta, cloud seeding was tested in 2013 to minimize flood risk in anticipation of heavy floods, according to the Agency for the Assessment and Application of Technology.
 The practice has continued up to March 2025, national and provincial disaster agencies used cloud seeding over the sea north of Jakarta, with the aim of shifting rainfall away from land and toward the sea, costing about 200 million rupiahs (US$12,292) for each flyover.